 - HM Attorney-General v Tina Malone EWHC 3726, leading Greg Callus for Tina Malone on an application before the Divisional Court (LCJ and Warby J) for committal for contempt of court for breach of the Venables & Thompson injunction, successfully avoided a prison sentence for Ms Malone;

 - Greenstein v Campaign against Antisemitism EWHC 281 (QB), for the CAA in ongoing libel, privacy and data protection proceedings brought by Mr Greenstein.
-Successful at a preliminary issue trial before Nicklin J on meaning and opinion in February 2019:
+Successful at a preliminary issue trial before Nicklin J on meaning and opinion in February 2019 and before Tipples J in November 2020 and in the CA in July 2021.

 - Poulter MP v Times Newspapers Ltd EWHC 3900, for the Claimant, led by Adrienne Page QC, in his successful libel and breach of confidence claim against the publisher of The Times, including at a meaning hearing in December 2018, now settled;